-The stock structure of Patagonian toothfish in the Southwest Atlantic is still poorly understood.
-On a larger spatial scale, there is a well-documented genetic differentiation between toothfish found on the Patagonian Shelf and around South Georgia and South Sandwich Islands (Shaw et al. 2004, Rogers et al. 2006, Canales-Aguirre et al. 2018).
-However, toothfish population structure across the Patagonian Shelf is less certain, and it is not yet clear whether there are several separate self-sustaining populations or one large meta-population (Parker 2015).
-The existence of separate spawning populations south of Diego Ramirez Islands in Chilean waters and the eastern Burdwood Banks in Falkland Islands waters has been proposed (Laptikhovsky et al. 2006, Arana 2009); with otolith microchemistry analysis indicating that larvae settling on the Falkland Shelf originate from a combination of these two spatially distinct areas (Ashford et al. 2012).
-Early tagging work undertaken in Falkland Islands waters showed high site fidelity and limited movement of adult toothfish (Brown et al. 2013), leading to the conclusion that the part of the stock targeted by the longline fishery (primarily older, adult individuals) is most likely confined to Falkland Islands waters.
+The stock structure of Patagonian toothfish in the southwest Atlantic is still poorly understood.
+On a larger spatial scale, there is well-documented genetic differentiation between toothfish found on the Patagonian Shelf and around South Georgia and South Sandwich Islands (Shaw et al. 2004; Rogers et al. 2006; Canales-Aguirre et al. 2018, Arkhipkin et al. 2022).
+However, toothfish population structure across the Patagonian Shelf is less certain in the context of where it fits into a possible stock structure continuum, extending across possible sympatric discrete, spatially complex (e.g. metapopulation or source-sink) and panmictic population structures (Ciannelli et al. 2013, Hawkins et al. 2016, Cadrin 2020).

+The existence of separate spawning populations south of Diego Ramirez Islands in Chilean waters and the eastern Burdwood Banks in Falkland Islands waters have been identified (Laptikhovsky et al. 2006, Arana 2009); with otolith microchemistry analysis suggesting that larvae settling on the Falkland Shelf originate from a combination of these two spatially distinct areas (Ashford et al. 2012).
+Annual spawning migrations have been inferred for Patagonian toothfish from foraging areas on the Patagonian shelf and slope located in the north and east of the Falkland Islands to spawning areas on the Burdwood Bank (Laptikhovsky et al. 2006).
+However, early satellite-tagging work undertaken in Falkland Islands waters showed high site fidelity and limited movement of adult toothfish (Brown et al. 2013), leading to the conclusion that the part of the stock targeted by the longline fishery (primarily older, adult individuals) is most likely confined to Falkland Islands waters.